marcus-crane/october/docs/changelog/index.md

 # Changelog

+## v1.5.0

+This release brings support for Linux systems which means that October is available for all major platforms.

+To celebrate this milestone, I've given the docs site a bit of a content refresh although there are still more changes I intend to make.

+There were also a few other small changes:

+- Fixed pesky sizing issue that means you could scroll down slightly on most screens.
+The Windows settings screen specifically may still have this issue depending on your screen resolution
+- Updated artifact file format naming to follow a consistent standard
+- Slightly increased the default window width for October to give it a little more breathing room

 ## v1.4.0

 _Note: This release was originally accidentally published as `v.1.4.0` instead of `v1.4.0`.
 The contents has not changed but the release was recreated as `v.1.4.0` is not a valid Windows version identifier._